PedroHMunhoz/MasteringReact/README.md

 In this course I'll start to learn React from scratch and move to advanced topics.
 Below is a summary of what will be presented in the course:

-- Knowing the language and it's basic syntax
+- Knowing the language and its basic syntax
 - How to implement reusable components
 - Pass data through components via props
 - Use the state of components